magg666/dashboard-django/README.md

 ## General info
 Project gets projects' data from [Codecool](https://codecool.com/pl/) students and delivers statistics about repositories in JSON format.
+Codecool Dashboard:
+* Shows on main page instruction and list of projects
+* Displays form to add project's data
+* Gets and processes data for repository from github on weekly basis and as a whole
+* Serves processed data in JSON format

 ## Screenshots
 Main page: